 For the last several months something has bothered me about this and I couldn’t quite pinpoint what.
 I’m a fairly skeptical person, so while marrying your sort of step daughter is distasteful, I can’t say that it makes you a child molester.
-There’s arguments on both sides that make fine points.
-The truth is beyond my knowing.
-It is beyond all of our knowing.

 But as of yesterday Dylan has come forward with her side of the story and she is standing by her accusations, just like she did months ago in Vanity Fair.
 And now I know what bothered me about this: that once again a woman is struggling to be heard in our society.
 A woman is trying to be heard and we don’t want to listen.
 We want to dismiss her as brainwashed and disturbed.
 It is much easier for people to believe the narrative of a scorned, vindictive mother coaching her daughter into making accusations, than that of a man who has a thing for much younger women having a thing for girls even younger.
 Too many would rather believe in the intricate plot to malign him than in the girl-now-woman who is telling us in the clearest language possible what happened.